High Occupancy Vehicle (HOV) Permit Issuance for Plug-in Electric Vehicles

 Is my hybrid electric vehicle eligible for the HOV permit?

-Only plug-in electric vehicles and certain qualified plug-in hybrid electric vehicles are eligible for the HOV permit.
-You can check your vehicle's eligibility by filling out the application online with myMVA Online Services.
+Only plug-in electric vehicles and certain qualified plug-in hybrid electric vehicles are eligible for the HOV permit, but please note the current program ended on September 30, 2025.
+You can check your vehicle's eligibility by filling out the application online with myMVA Online Services

 How do I apply for a HOV permit?